WHAT IS THIS?

 At RLDatix we take privacy seriously and we are committed to protecting it.

 This policy explains when and why we [and companies in our group (which means our subsidiaries, our ultimate holding company and its subsidiaries from time to time, as defined in section 1159 of the UK Companies Act 2006) collect personal information about individuals, how this information is used, the conditions under which it may be disclosed to others and how it is kept secure.

 This policy may change from time to time so please check this page occasionally to ensure that you’re happy with any changes.

-This policy was last updated on 2nd May 2018.
+This policy was last updated on 17 th January 2022.
 Please see Changes to this policy.

 WHO WE ARE

 Datix (Holdings) Limited ( 06540207) is made up of numerous individual companies.
 For a full list of these companies please see Schedule 1 to this policy.
 Whenever dealing with one of our group companies, the ‘controller’ of your personal information will be the company that corresponds with details in Schedule 1.

 Whenever dealing with our group companies, the relevant company that corresponds with details in Schedule 1 is the data controller in relation to the processing activities described below.
 A “data controller” is an organisation that decides why and how your personal information is processed.